I Won't Sleep Tonight.

 After all, he's a fan too!

-Lot C Media is a creative initiative working at the intersection of art, ministry, and therapy.
+Lot C Media is a creative initiative working at the intersection of storytelling and intervention, theatre and therapy.

 Lot C Media reaches people who’ve given up on everything but self destruction, inspiring them to grow in ways they never imagined and change in ways they never thought they could.